 Slower refresh rate

 QLED isn't a new TV technology as much as it is a rebrand.
-Until last year Samsung called its flagship TVs SUHD, but that didn't fly, so it's now called them QLED.
-Yes, it sounds very, very similar to OLED, which suggests either a decision to muddy the minds of the TV buying public, or an inferiority complex.
-Or both.
-In fact, QLED – which stands for Quantum-dot Light Emitting Diode – is very different to OLED.
+Until 2017, Samsung called its flagship TVs SUHD, but that wasn't working as well as it hoped, so it's now called them QLED – which stands for Quantum-dot Light Emitting Diode.

 So, really, it's not a next-gen display technology at all, just a tweak to LCD TV tech.
 However, that doesn't mean it's not impressive – it really is very good.